Friday School

 the fruit of life as well and thus become

-gods like himself, he stationed Cherubim and
+gods like himself, he stationed cherubim and

 a flaming sword to scare the troublesome.